Don’t waste water!

 While this country generally receives sufficient rain, especially in winter, it costs money to purify it, and in summer droughts are possible.
 Indeed the Wildlife Trusts website reports that ‘many larger rivers are experiencing flows of less than a quarter of what they should be in 2005, with reservoirs similarly affected’.
 One effect of climate change is that rainfall may become more unpredictable, summers drier and droughts more frequent.
 Over-abstraction also can damage wetland habitats, valuable for wildlife, by lowering water levels and causing drying out.
 The archived Environment Agency website has information on water resources and how to save water.

-Tap Magic is a device that fits into the outlet of the tap and can reduce water wastage by up to 70% but also enables you to have the normal full flow.
+Tap Aerators are devices that fit into the outlet of the tap and can reduce water wastage by up to 70% but also enables you to have the normal full flow.
 The Green Building Store and the Green Shop sell various water saving taps while spray taps generally use less water.
 If you are replacing appliances which use water look for water-efficient ones.

 Watering gardens can use lots of water.
 A water butt is a good way of saving water enabling one to use rainwater instead of tap water for the garden.
 Several are available, some with devices to prevent overflowing, and some made out of recycled containers or plastics.
 The Natural Collection sell a Bath Water Diverter which diverts used water from the shower/bath to a water butt for later use in your garden.
 Devices to divert water from downpipes into a water butt are also available.
 The Green Choices gardening section can provide more ideas and most water authorities provide hints on saving water.
 Centre for Alternative Technology tipsheets include ‘water conservation in the home’ and ‘making use of grey water in the garden’.
 The list of tipsheets can be found under ‘CAT titles’.
 More ideas are in the Hints and Tips at the end of this section.